Cerebral Cortical Development and Evolution

 Join the Molnár Lab

 We are a highly collaborative and enthusiastic group.
-We have several joint projects and studentships especially with the Butt, Szele and Begbie Labs within the Le Gros Clark Building and other laboratories in our Department and around the World.
+We have several joint projects and studentships with other groups especially with the Mann, Butt, Szele and Vyazovskiy Labs within our Department and around the World.
+Professor Molnár is associated to Charité-Universitätsmedizin Berlin (Host Prof Britta Eickholt) as Einstein Visiting Fellow (2020-2024).
 Enquiries from motivated and talented students and post-docs to discuss available research projects and funding possibilities are always welcome.
 Get in touch

-- Dr Simon Butt, Dr Francis Szele, Dr Jo Begbie, Dr Ed Mann and Dr Jeremy Taylor (Physiology, Anatomy and Genetics)
+- Professors Ed Mann, Simon Butt, Francis Szele and Vladyslav Vyazovskiy (Physiology, Anatomy and Genetics)

 - Prof Mary Rutherford and Prof David Edwards (Division of Imaging Sciences & Biomedical Engineering, The Rayne Institute, St Thomas' Hospital, London).

 - Prof Nobuhiko Yamamoto (University of Osaka, Japan)